 Rodents, such as rats and mice, they are storage pests that we need to get rid of to ensure that our harvests are secure.
 To do this, we require a mice trap, better a no-kill mousetrap.
 The basic mice trap only requires to be set, with bait on it and then waiting for the mice to get caught.
 Setting the traps needs to be simple, efficient and as quick as possible.
 However, we often make mistakes while setting the trap thereby reducing the efficiency of the trap.
-Here are the seven mistakes that you may be commonly making and how you can avoid them.
+Here are the seven mistakes that you may be commonly making when using traps and how you can avoid them.

 I. You may be messing with your bait.